 While the Jewish cemeteries and synagogues in Prague have attracted tourists for many years, the other Jewish centres in the Czech Rep have only recently been rediscovered.
-The Czech lands already had a reasonably sized Jewish community during the early medieval period and, in 1254, the Jews were given royal protection via a charter issued by King Přemysl Otakar the 2nd.
+The Czech lands already had a reasonably sized Jewish community during the early medieval period.
+In 1254, the Jews were given royal protection via a charter issued by King Přemysl Otakar the 2nd.
 This was not always effective—the Jews still suffered from the identical abuse and discrimination as they did in other parts of Europe.

-In spite of the occasional pogroms and expulsions, the Jewish culture was able to flourish though.
-By 1938, the Bohemian and Moravian Jewish population was about 120000; the huge scale of the primary Brno synagogue gives some indication of the wealth and size of the local Jewish community.
-The Holocaust and the 2nd World War tore that community apart; with more than 50% of the population eliminated.
-Lots of the survivors moved away following the end of the war, and more departed the country during 1968, when the Russian invasion ended any hope of freedom.
+Despite the occasional pogroms and expulsions, the Jewish culture was able to flourish.
+By 1938, the Bohemian and Moravian Jewish population was about 120000; the huge scale of the primary Brno synagogue indicates the wealth and size of the local Jewish community.
+The Holocaust and the 2nd World War tore that community apart, with more than 50% of the population eliminated.
+Many survivors moved away following the end of the war, and more departed the country during 1968 when the Russian invasion ended any hope of freedom.
 These days, Jewish population numbers are difficult to gauge, but 1 approximation is around 6000.
-Throughout the communist era, this community maintained a low profile, although since 1989, Moravia and Bohemia have celebrated what is left of this once thriving culture.
-Many synagogues were ruined by the Nazis and some were converted to be used for other purposes.
-However, some do still survive, as do some cemeteries – lots of which have grave stones which date back 3 centuries.
-There is barely 1 town in Moravia that does not have a Jewish history, and below some of the highlights are listed:
+Throughout the communist era, this community maintained a low profile, although, since 1989, Moravia and Bohemia have celebrated what is left of this once-thriving culture.
+The Nazis ruined many synagogues, and some were converted to be used for other purposes.
+However, some do still survive, as do some cemeteries – lots of which have gravestones that date back 3 centuries.
+There is barely 1 town in Moravia that does not have a Jewish history, and below, some of the highlights are listed:

-In Boskovice, northwards of Brno, there is a cemetery that has grave stones which date back to the seventeenth century.
-These grave stones are arranged in lines over a wooded hill, a haunting and peaceful area.
+In Boskovice, northwards of Brno, a cemetery has gravestones that date back to the seventeenth century.
+These gravestones are arranged in lines over a wooded hill, a haunting and peaceful area.
 (A key can be obtained from the town hall information centre) Plačkova street still has numerous Jewish houses on it.

 At Holešov, northwards of Zlín, the Jewish synagogue (shut on Mondays) is on Striční, 2 blocks to the rear of the main square information office, Náměstí E Beneša.
-Named the Šachova synagóga, after one of its’ most renown rabbis, this building dates back to 1560.
-However, the wonderful interior is basically eighteenth century, from the excellent ironwork to the Hebrew wall inscriptions.
+Named the Šachova synagóga, after one of its’ most renowned rabbis, this building dates back to 1560.
+However, the wonderful interior is basically the eighteenth century, from the excellent ironwork to the Hebrew wall inscriptions.
 The gallery was converted into a compact museum.
 To the rear of Striční, on Hankého, lies the Jewish cemetery entrance.
-Some of the more recent grave stones serve as a poignant reminder that the Moravian Jews were not completely eliminated in 1945.
-100’s of older grave stones, which date back to the seventeenth century, are just arranged randomly.
+Some of the more recent gravestones serve as a poignant reminder that the Moravian Jews were not eliminated in 1945.
+100’s of older gravestones, which date back to the seventeenth century, are just arranged randomly.

-Since 1369 (at least), a Jewish community has existed in Mikulov, which is near to the border with Austria, south of Brno.
+Since 1369 (at least), a Jewish community has existed in Mikulov, near the border with Austria, south of Brno.
 Throughout the nineteenth century, this number rose to 3500.
-A couple of rare surviving landmarks are the fifteenth century Husova Thirteen synagogue, and the unkempt Brněnská Jewish cemetery.
+A couple of rare surviving landmarks are the fifteenth-century Husova Thirteen synagogue and the unkempt Brněnská Jewish cemetery.

-A couple of synagogues—1 on Tiché náměstí from 1639, and the other in Bohuslavova Forty-two—still remain.
-Northwards of the former lies the Czech Rep’s biggest Jewish cemetery away from Prague, with 3000 grave stones that date back to the 1640’s.
+A couple of synagogues—1 on Tiché náměstí from 1639, and the other in Bohuslavova Forty-two—remain.
+Northwards of the former lies the Czech Republic’s biggest Jewish cemetery away from Prague, with 3000 gravestones that date back to the 1640s.